viral32111/website/content/security.md

 * [`Referrer-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) prevents informing other websites that you came from this website.
 * [`Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) enforces encrypted requests to this website for future visits.

-In addition to the last header, this website is in the [HSTS Preload List](https://hstspreload.org/?domain=viral32111.com) to ensure all modern web browsers know to only ever visit this website over HTTPS.
+In addition to the last header, this website is in the [HSTS Preload List](https://hstspreload.org/?domain=viral32111.com) to ensure all modern web browsers know to only ever visit this website over HTTPs.

 ## Cookies